 The collapse shut down a section of the north-south highway about 40 miles north of Austin.
 The interstate, which serves as a primary north-south artery through Texas, was closed for nearly 18 hours.
 However, the interstate reopened early Friday, according to transportation officials.
 Officials say the investigation is ongoing.

 Our Truck Accident Injury Lawyers Are Ready to Help You

 At Stephens, Anderson & Cummings , we realize that your accident is about more than just money its about justice and making things right.

 Many truck companies and insurance providers will do everything they can to pay as minimal as possible to accident victims and will put their interests first rather than the interests of those who were injured.

 Free Legal Advice

 Truck accidents can be complicated, and you need a trustworthy law firm with experience to help you get the maximum compensation available.
-The experienced Texas injury lawyers at Stephens, Anderson & Cummings can help you and your family get the justice you deserve.
+An experienced Fort Worth injury lawyer at Stephens, Anderson & Cummings can help you and your family get the justice you deserve.